estelita24601/Paged-Message-Cache/Instructions.md

 * [ ] add a cache so that some number of messages are stored in a paged structure in memory

+  * in either a file per message stored in a folder, or a block per message in a single file

   * every message that is sent is stored in the cache and *also* written to disk

   * retrieve message should always look in the cache first. if not in the cache then load from disk and save in cache